-Instead of trying to cram all your variants into a single canvas, embrace the 1-page limit and split your variations into multiple canvases.
-In my book, Running Lean, I describe the journey of going from idea to a plan that works as a search versus execution problem — one designed to avoid the local-maxima trap.
+Instead of cramming all your variants into a single canvas, embrace the 1-page limit and split your variations into multiple canvases.
+In my book, Running Lean, I describe the journey from an idea to a plan that works as a search versus execution problem — one designed to avoid the local maxima trap.
 We fall into this trap when we go to the other extreme and too narrowly focus on a single implementation of a business idea.

 Creating a single broad or a single narrow Lean Canvas are equally bad.

 The right approach is starting with a broad canvas (your best guess) but then splitting it into many narrow canvases that you pit against each other in your search for a business model that works.